Skip to main content

 Internal controls can help detect and prevent financial fraud.
 Such controls can be simple processes such as limiting those with access to the company’s financial record-keeping and inventory management, requiring more than one person to approve or sign off for reimbursing expenses or processing vendor payments, approvals for overtime and other non-standard payroll requests, and two-person responsibility for petty cash management.

-4. Keep an Eye on Bank Accounts
+4. Keep an Eye on Your Bank Accounts

-Online banking now makes it easy to periodically review the business’ account activity, and business management should make a policy of doing so on a regular basis.
-At least once a week.
 This can help ensure that no unlogged payments have been made, or payroll checks altered.
 When looking at bank statements, keep an eye out for missing check numbers or those processed out of order, payment recipients not in the business accounting system, and checks that may have been deposited into third-party accounts after having been signed over.
 This can be a sign of a fake vendor being paid, with the perpetrator then cashing the check.
 Having these steps and letting employees know about them can reduce the temptation to commit fraud.

-5. Scrutinize the Books
+5. Scrutinize the Financial Books

 Even small businesses should perform occasional audits of business functions that include cash management, refunds, payables, inventory and other financials.
 An accounting firm can easily assist with these functions.
 The ACFE has a Fraud Prevention Check-Up that businesses can use to identify fraud risks and develop controls.